Hyperloop One: XP-1

 After Hyperloop One began the construction of 500 m DevLoop in October 2016, the company successfully conducted the first full-system test using the levitating chassis without passenger pod on May 12, 2017.
 On July 12, 2017, the company revealed images of its first generation pod prototype to be used at the DevLoop test site in Nevada to test aerodynamics.
 The system-wide test integrated Hyperloop components including vacuum, propulsion, levitation, sled, control systems, tube, and structures.
 The company designed and built its first generation full-scale test pod name XP-1 (short for experimental pod one) to be used in the full-scale pod tests.

 XP-1 has the length of 8.7 m, the width of 2.4 m, and the height of 2.4 m.
 The pod's motor was evolved from 500 motors that were built and tested in order to operate with resiliency in near-vacuum environment.
 The pod was successfully tested for the first time on July 29, 2017, with the 300 m of acceleration to reach the recorded speeds of 310 km/h.
 The pod achieved 3,151 horsepower during the test inside the depressurized tube with conditions similar to the atmosphere at 200,000 ft above sea level.

 On August 2, 2017, Hyperloop One successfully tested its XP-1 passenger pod, reaching speeds of up to 192 mph.
 It traveled for just over 300 m before the brakes kicked in and it rolled to a stop.
 The XP-1 speed record was broken in August 2017 by WARR Hyperloop during the second Hyperloop Pod Competition with the top speeds of 324 km/h; however, the pods in the competition were too small to carry passengers.

 XP-1 set the world's speed record again during the test in December 2017, reaching 387 km/h.
 With that test, the company also demonstrated its airlock technology that allowed the pod to be transferred into the depressurized tube.
 With this system, XP-1 pod can be put in an airlock which takes a few minutes to depressurize before entering the already depressurized tube.
 Otherwise, the pod would need to enter the tube and wait for the 4-hour depressurization of the entire test tube.
 In 2018, WARR Hyperloop broke XP-1 record again in the third Hyperloop Pod Competition, on a longer track.

-In the summer of 2019, the company brought XP-1 to a roadshow to Ohio, Texas, Kansas, New York, Missouri, North Carolina, and Washington, D.C.
+In the summer of 2019, the company took XP-1 on a roadshow to Ohio, Texas, Kansas, New York, Missouri, North Carolina, and Washington, D.C.